BatGap Logo

 Rick: Seems like it.

-Tom: Yeah, it definitely does.
-And that’s the way I think we’ve been conditioned and brought up.
-And that’s the essential illusion of being an individual self or what I call a doer.
-When I say the word “ego”, I mean “doer”.
-That’s all I mean.
-So that sense that actually I can choose what I’m thinking or I can choose to respond to a certain situation in a certain way.
+So that sense that actually I can choose what I’m thinking, or I can choose to respond to a certain situation in a certain way.
 And I have control over that, whereas I don’t have control over something else.
 That’s the duality.
-Whereas what this teaching is saying really is that that’s an illusion, that in the same way you’ve got no control over the leaves, there’s no control over the thoughts.
-The decisions are made, but no one making the decision.
+Whereas what this teaching is saying, really, is that that’s an illusion, that in the same way you’ve got no control over the leaves, there’s no control over the thoughts.
+The decisions are made, but no one is making the decision.
 There’s no entity there.
 In the same way the leaves are being blown, there’s no one blowing the leaves.
 It’s the same.
 So we’re just all one part of a natural process that’s happening.

 Rick: Let’s dwell on this for a second.
 Okay, I’m sorry.
 Go ahead.

-Tom: I was just… because the second part of the Questioner’s Question was about whether thoughts decrease or not.
+Tom: I was just… because the second part of the questioner’s question was about whether thoughts decrease or not.

 Rick: Yes, whether your mind becomes less agitated and cluttered and so on.

 Rick: Yeah.
-I think sometimes when one has some sort of awakening, there’s… like you said, foot being taken off the brake.
-There’s a sort of a freedom for stuff that’s been repressed or bottled up to just flow out, be purged, be gotten rid of.
-And then when it’s cleared away, then the dust settles down again.
+I think sometimes when one has some sort of awakening, there’s… like you said, a foot being taken off the brake.
+There’s a sort of freedom for stuff that’s been repressed or bottled up to just flow out, be purged, be gotten rid of.
+And then when it’s cleared away, the dust settles down again.

 Tom: I mean, that seems to be what’s happened and happening to me.

 Rick: Yeah.
 All right.
 Well, that answers that question.
-It’s interesting, in your notes….
-Are there any remnants of what we were just talking about that we didn’t…
+It’s interesting, in your notes… Are there any remnants of what we were just talking about that we didn’t…

 Tom: You said there was something else you wanted to go into.